chakra-ui/chakra-ui/MIGRATION.md

 TODO

-Prefer to use `useSystemContext` instead of `useTheme` to access the theme and much more.
+Prefer to use `useChakraContext` instead of `useTheme` to access the theme and much more.

 ### ThemingProps

-Changed to `SystemRecipeProps`
+- Changed to `RecipeProps` and `SlotRecipeProps` for better clarity

 ### Group